 ESPN’s Adam Schefter reported that Burfict received a four-game suspension for violating the NFL’s performance enhancing drug policy.
 In April, he lost an appeal of the punishment and the suspension was upheld.

 Oct.
 14, 2018

 After his return from suspension, it took Burfict just two games to get back into trouble.
 Three different tackles made by Burfict against the Steelers came under review by the NFL, including an elbow to the helmet of Antonio Brown — reminiscent of the hit in January 2016 that created controversy.

 He didn’t receive another suspension for the hit, but he did get a $112,000 fine — the largest of his career.

-In his six seasons in the NFL, and even long before that, Vontaze Burfict has toed the line between violent linebacker and out-of-control player with malicious intent.
+In his eight seasons in the NFL, and even long before that, Vontaze Burfict has toed the line between violent linebacker and out-of-control player with malicious intent.

 His history as a repeat offender in the NFL already resulted in a suspension and has upped his fine totals to far beyond the numbers of the average NFL player.
 No other player is in jeopardy of serious ramifications for a single personal foul, but Burfict has reached that point.

 Maybe in another era, Burfict’s disregard for the well-being of his opponents would have been revered.
 But it has meant trouble more often than not for the linebacker during his career.